 Attaching a flash to the top of the camera is easy and most flashes can be used on the Olympus Trip.
 It has a standard flash hotshoe on the top of the camera.

-Here is an example of a flash that can be used on the Olympus Trip:
+Here are some examples of a flash that can be used on the Olympus Trip:

 We recommend getting a compact flash in order to make sure that you do not make the Olympus Trip camera too heavy or top-heavy so that it falls over.